rushxrushx/stm32f4_usbaudio/README.md

-# 仅供个人使用，严禁商用Any Commercial use prohibited !!!

-bugs now:

-A.When some PC restart,hibrate,sleep,the card not found and must re-pluged.（某些电脑重启休眠后需要重新拔插才能识别

-B.USB3.1 host through external usb3.0 hub,async feedback not successful tx to PC. direct connect to usb3.1 is ok.（USB3.1 主机接上外部usb3.0HUB不能发回反馈，直接连接可以正常用。

-# 2019年12月最新F4 usb 异步声卡程序

-1，外部双时钟，无需任何CPLD

-2，支持 24bit 44.1/48/88.2/96k多种格式

-3，支持XMOS驱动，win7自带驱动，各种linux

-# 2019-12 updated stm32f4 usb async audio
+###* CHEAPEST USB ASYNC AUDIO USING ST32F401RB CHIP *

+####knows bugs:

+1,if USB cable/plug is poor quality,audio may become noise when playing,and must stop or re-plug to fix it.
+It's cause by HW,and software cannot sence it happen,I think it cannot be fixed.

+####2022.5.28

+HW seprate folder,(only ak4396 is work done now,other working in process).

+remove LICENSE,it's only for fun.

+####2022.5.27

+improve usb setup--audio class,fix mute/vol,

+####2019.12

+add 24bit, add 48/88/96k audio streaming formats.

+fix audio buffer overflow 2words

+####initial release

+support 32bit.44k format

-1,async clock with external clock input to stm32f4 series i2s_ckin pin,cpld device not required anymore.(see the schemaitcs for more infomation).
+async clock with external clock input to stm32f4 series i2s_ckin pin,cpld device not required anymore.

-2,NEW support 24bit 44.1/48/88.2/96k audio streaming formats.
+(please see the schemaitcs for more infomation).

-3,working with "xmos stereo driver",win build-in driver,linux os.
+test with "xmos stereo driver",win10 build-in driver,linux.